COVID-19 vaccination efforts expanding throughout Santa Barbara County | NewsChannel 3-12

 Vaccination efforts are also expanding countywide.

-Meaning that those working in emergency services, food, agriculture, childcare and education are able to receive their shots starting next Thursday.
+Meaning that those working in emergency services, food, agriculture, childcare and education are able to receive their shots starting on Monday.

 Healthcare workers along with those age 65 and older are set to receive 70% of the county’s total doses.